kameshr/prifpy/README.md

 Usage:
-Add PRIFPY to your application with 'import prifpy' Use function prifpy.prifac to pass on the number to be prime factorized as an argument prifpy.prifac returns a list of ordered pairs which contain the prime factor and the power Use function prifpy.printprifac to print the list of prime factors to STDOUT
+Add PRIFPY to your application with 'import prifpy' Use function prifpy.prifac to pass on the number to be prime factorized as an argument prifpy.prifac returns a Python dictionary with prime factors as keys and respective powers as values.
+This dictionary has the number that is factorized also stored in it as the value under a special key '-1' Use function prifpy.printprifac to print the above dictionary of prime factors to STDOUT

 ##############################################################